 Although exams are not mandatory for students pursuing the Certificate of Attendance, we strongly advise those interested in doing an LL.M. degree at AUWCL in the future to complete the exams as we are able to award credit for this coursework after enrollment.

-There is a mandatory reading period between June 16 and 22 to allow students to complete the required reading for their courses.
+There is a mandatory reading period between June 15 and 19 to allow students to complete the required reading for their courses.
 Students with more than one class are strongly advised to extend their reading period in order to complete their reading.
-Alternatively, students may choose to complete an exam immediately after the completion of the assigned reading for the corresponding class (For example, students may complete the reading for their first course during the reading week then complete the corresponding exam before proceeding to the reading of the second course)

 The exam period will be from June 22 to July 10, 2019 (11:55 PM EST).
 Exams cannot be submitted past this deadline.
 Each exam, once started, has a 48 hour limit to be completed.